chocolatey/docs/input/en-us/central-management/setup/website.md

 1. Locate the `stdoutLogEnabled` attribute, which will be set to false by default
 1. Change this to true, and save the file
 1. Check to see if there is a running process called `ChocolateySoftware.ChocolateyManagement.Web.Mvc.exe`.
 If there is, stop it.
+1. Restart the CCM app pool and website in IIS.
 1. Attempt to access the website again.
-An additional log file will be created in the `App_Data\Logs\stdout` folder
+An additional log file will be created in the `App_Data\Logs\stdout` folder.
+In CCM v0.6.0 and v0.6.1, this may be located in `Logs\stdout` instead.
 1. Review this log for additional error information
 1. Ensure that you set the `stdoutLogEnabled` attribute back to false